tcsarmento/AI-Code-Super-Challenge/Ultimate-Matery-Challenge/README.md

 - 🎯 Demonstrate mastery of AI-assisted development
 - 🏗️ Build a complete system from scratch
 - 🔧 Integrate multiple technologies seamlessly
-- 🚀 Deploy a production-ready solution
+- 🚀 Deploy a POC solution
 - 📊 Prove your readiness for enterprise AI development

 ### What You'll Build